mobile marketing strategy

 For mobile organic traffic, hire a professional to target mobile users with SEO.
 This long process may take up to a year or even more.

-Also, SEO is an activity you should constantly keep your eyes on.
+Also, SEO is an activity you should constantly monitor.
 Once you get the rank you desire, don’t take that as a given.
+You can lose your position overnight due to algorithm updates or competition.

 SIDENOTE.
 Focus only on social media platforms that are relevant to your business.
 LinkedIn is an appropriate platform for a cryptocurrency exchange because its users are there with professional or business-related interests.
 Instagram isn’t, for obvious reasons.